apache/spark/BREEZE.rst

         Generates pinned constraint files with all extras from setup.py.
 Those files are generated in files folder - separate files for different python version.
-Those constraint files when pushed to orphan constraints-main, constraints-2-0 branches are used to generate repeatable CI builds as well as run repeatable production image builds and upgrades when you want to include installing or updating some of the released providers released at the time particular airflow version was released.
+Those constraint files when pushed to orphan constraints-main, constraints-2-0 branches are used to generate repeatable CI test runs as well as run repeatable production image builds and upgrades when you want to include installing or updating some of the released providers released at the time particular airflow version was released.
 You can use those constraints to predictably install released Airflow versions.
 This is mainly used to test